tif03/Plant-Growth-and-Water-Usage-Data-Analysis/README.md

 reference: https://www.ksre.k-state.edu/irrigate/reports/L904.pdf

 ### Purpose
-Create a model that determines statistical significance of every new data point added
+Create a model that determines statistical significance of every new data point added, by predicting plant's growth stage at that point based on its water usage

 Do this through these steps: